 The new rate – expected by economists signals that CPI inflation has been at least a percentage point above the Bank of England's 2pc target since November 2009.

-The retail prices index (RPI) gauge, which includes more housing costs and is the benchmark for many wage deals, rose from 4.8pc in December to 5.1pc, its highest since May.
+The retail prices index (RPI) gauge, which includes more housing costs and is the benchmark for many wage deals, rose from 4.8pc in December to 5.1pc, its highest since May due to inflation soaring.